 1896 — Lock Springs Bank.
 On Dec.
 11, 1896, someone made an attempt to blow open the safe in the Lock Springs Bank.
 There are not enough details to tell whether that was an attempted burglary or robbery.

 1929 — Pattonsburg Savings Bank.
 On Dec.
 18, 1929, a 3:30 p.m. two young men robbed the Savings Bank at Pattonsburg of about $8,000 in cash.
 They were pursued by many armed men as they fled south toward Gallatin.
 The duo were fugitives for three hours before ditching their car.
 They were apprehended by C.K.
 Connell and Gordon Sweany in a grove of trees near Round Top schoolhouse.
-A few shots were exchagned, but no one was hit.
+A few shots were exchanged, but no one was hit.
 The money was recovered.
 The two men were sentenced to 18 years in the state prison.

 1931 — The Bank of Coffey.
 On a Thursday in January, 1931, the Bank of Coffey was held up and robbed.
 The two young male bandits entered the bank at about 1:30 p.m. and took over $800 in cash.
 Cashiers W.T.
-Siple and J.G.
-O’Hare were in the bank and W.A.
-Patridge entered the bank while the holdup was in progress.
-The robbers took money from the cashier drawers and some silver from the fault.
-The money in the big safe in the front window was apparently overlooked.
+Siples and James O’Hare were in the bank and W.A.
+Partridge entered the bank while the holdup was in progress.
+The robbers took money from the cashier drawers and some silver from the vault.
+The money in the big safe in the front window was apparently overlooked although in plain view.
 The robbers put the three citizens in the vault, but failed to lock the door.
 The thieves evidently escaped to the north in a Ford sedan.